 Promoting innovations -

-ACF takes an innovative approach to water harvesting, interlinking rivers and water bodies to capture precious 'run off' so that it is not wasted, and harnessing old 'mined out' pits as large water storage facilities.
-We assess and map the unique terrain and topography of each community and tailor water harvesting interventions to the unique needs of the area.
+ACF takes an innovative approach to rainwater harvesting, interlinking rivers and water bodies to capture precious 'run off' so that it is not wasted, and harnessing old 'mined out' pits as large water storage facilities.
+We assess and map the unique terrain and topography of each community and tailor rainwater harvesting interventions to the unique needs of the area.

 Ripple Effective – Water for Farmers